kartik-v/yii2-markdown/README.md

 1. Configurable toolbar and buttons for formatting content
 2. Live preview of Markdown formatted text as HTML
 3. Maximize editor for full screen editing
-4. Implements PHP Markdown Extra and PHP SmartyPants functionality as provided by the MarkdownConverter.
+4. Implements PHP Markdown Extra and PHP SmartyPants functionality as provided by the Markdown.
 5. Uses Twitter Bootstrap 3.0 styling wherever possible
 6. Allows saving/exporting of the text-editor contents as Text or HTML
 7. Configurable header, footer, and input options.